erkobridee/use-my-ghp-lib/README.md

 - [Github package registry - Private package not found](https://github.community/t/github-package-registry-private-package-not-found/14500)

-> to solve the issue, use a GitHub PAT to be able to download the packages from GitHUb Packages
+> if you're consumir a GitHub package from a different account or from a GitHub organization, you'll need to have a GitHub Personal Access Token from there with the rights to read GitHub Packages